freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-028.md

 ---
-id: 6143d2842b497779bad947de
+id: 6144ee46a9d6e614c598cc05
-title: Part 23
+title: Part 28
 challengeType: 0
-dashedName: part-23
+dashedName: part-28
 ---

 # --description--

-To start your CSS, normalize the CSS rules by targeting all elements with `*`, including the `::before` and `::after` psuedo-selectors.
-Set the `padding` property and `margin` property both to `0`.
+Create an `a` selector, and give it a `text-decoration` property set to `none` and a `color` property set to `linen`.

 # --hints--